sync2brain/bossdevice-usermanual/5_demo_scripts.rst

     bd.alpha.offset_samples = 5; %this depends on the loop-delay

-    %% Setting Filters to bossdevice research
+    %% Setting Filters to bossdevice RESEARCH
     % this allows calibrating the oscillation analysis to an individual peak frequency bd.alpha.bpf_fir_coeffs = firls(70, [0 6 9 13 16 (500/2)]/(500/2), [0 0 1 1 0 0], [1 1 1]);
     %fvtool(bd.alpha.bpf_fir_coeffs, 'Fs', 500) % visualize filter